adam1hillo/prularia-warehouse-scrum/README.md

 # Scrum project: Java training
 Group project with other curisistants

-Application for controlling and handling warehouse orders
+Application for controlling and handling warehouse orders and deliveries